 The other type of oil for your marketing-delivery seesaw is cash flow.

 Having recurring projects coming in means that you don’t need to focus on the marketing so much, and means you can focus a bit more on delivery so you can still pay your bills.

 In our seesaw analogy, this is like having someone else regularly push on the marketing side for you.

 The third type of oil for your seesaw is your margins.
-There is going to be separate post about that, and it’s part of my six week course.
+There is going to be separate post about that.

 It’s a big part of the profitability of your business.
 The 80:20 of profitability is getting this right.

 Margins are the difference between what you charge your clients and what it costs you to do the thing they paid you for, so none of your overheads.
 They didn’t pay you to have an office; they paid you to deliver a service or a product.

 Getting your margins right means that you can do this swing between marketing and delivery, and you’ve got a little buffer there as well.
 Also, a savings buffer will automatically build up, giving you that little extra time so you can focus on marketing without always having to be doing client work.

 I’ve talked about what the marketing – delivery seesaw is, that it needs to swing a little, and the fact that it levitates.
 Plus a reminder to oil the centre with a savings buffer, cash flow and margins.